 Students always ask me to recommend good books on Tai Chi but it is not easy to give concrete suggestions without

 knowing what each person is looking for.
-Many ask for "How to" books, but these are often regretful purchases as they end up incompatible with the students style, school or teachers preferences.
+Many ask for "How to" books, but these are often regretful purchases when they turn out to not reflect the distinct style, school or individual teachers preferences.

-So I give suggestions for books that transmit a flavour rather than a specific set of techniques or instructions.
-What follows is the teapotmOnk list of the Best 12 Books (In the known Universe) that savour this flavour.
+So here are my suggestions for books that transmit a flavour rather than a specific set of techniques or instructions.
+What follows is the teapotmOnk list of the Best 10 Books (In the known Universe) that savour this flavour.
 I have selected not only the best five books on the art of Tai Chi, but as well the best three versions of the Tao Te Ching and two essential books on digging deeper into Taoism.
+(Plus a bonus book at the end).
 I've also added associate links to Amazon - but not all are available (outside second hand bookshops).
+Looking for an alternative selection of the best teapot top 10 books?
+Check out this bargain bonanza.

-Best 5 books on Tai Chi (in the known universe)
+5 books on Tai Chi that actually teach something useful

 FACTUAL: The book that has inspired much of my writing over the years, Wile begins by explaining that there are no real secrets (something echoed below by Lowenthal) and that much of what we swallow as accepted martial arts history is in fact just the personal accounts of individuals or schools with their own specific agenda.
 Excellent read and a book you will come back to again and again.